So you’re planning to do some day trips from Osaka? Great! It’s the best city to base yourself in the Kansai region and further afield for just that.

 If you’re wondering whether to stay in Osaka or Kyoto as a base to explore the area then have a read of my post on why I think Osaka is a better city to stay than Kyoto.

-A friend of mine Patrick who is an expert on travels in Japan contributed the Kobe and Himeji castle recommendations.
+A friend Patrick contributed the Kobe and Himeji sections.

 The Best Day Trips From Osaka